ahmediq-git/p06-Opensource_Backend/Development/Sprint-3/readme.md

 22. Generate Schema diagram acording to collections and their records.
 23. Implementation of design pattern singleton of the database to speed up the database and overcome any faults in the system
 24. Settings.
-25. Auth applied on the frontend and server.
+25. Auth applied on the frontend and server (WIP).
 26. Logs page to view requests in real time, as well as view past requests.

 ------------------------------------------------------------------------------------------------